CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/assessment_information.md

 ## Viva (Oral Exam)

-The second supervisor will hold your viva which for all purposes is an oral exam.
+The second marker will hold your viva which for all purposes is an oral exam.
-This means that **attendance is mandatory** and you will fail the unit if you are not present.
+Vivas are in person and **attendance is mandatory** - you will fail the unit if you are not present.

 The viva has several purposes:
 * To showcase parts of the project which cannot (easily) be incoporated into the dissertation.